kafargo/MSSE663-Express-Backend/README.md

   "sideC": 5
 }
 ```

+The model provides the following virtual properties:

+- `area` - Area of the triangle (calculated using Heron's formula)
+- `perimeter` - Sum of all sides
+- `type` - Type of triangle (Equilateral, Isosceles, or Scalene)
+- `isValid` - Whether the triangle satisfies the triangle inequality theorem

 The API validates that the triangle is valid using the triangle inequality theorem (the sum of the lengths of any two sides must be greater than the length of the remaining side).